AlexanderParker/clacks/README.md

       // do something with tower
     })

+# Init options

+When calling **init()**, you can pass any of the following options (defaults listed):

+    {
+      hostname: 'localhost',
+      port: 8080,
+      sendrate: 1,
+      killtimeout: 3600000
+    }

+**sendrate**

+This determines how many messages a second the clacks node will attempt to send.
+Currently this works off a very rudimentary setInterval mechanism.
+In the future this will likely be changed to a byterate based system.

+**hostname**

+The hostname that other peers can use to find the clacks tower.
+This is sent to other towers when announcing, or when messages are sent.

+**port**

+The port that the clacks tower will run on.
+This is sent to other towers when announcing, or when messages are sent.

+**killtimeout**

+Time in microseconds after which a "lost" host becomes "dead".

 # Testing

 There are a number of basic test scripts in the **/test** folder.
 Refer to the **README.md** in the **/test** folder for further instruction on testing.